 It can also be shown that the set of quantum models is closed and convex, but its boundary is very difficult to describe.

-Let's think of these three models from ``within'' the affine subspace of no-signalling and normalisation.
-Relative to this subspace, the no-signalling models form a full (non-empty interior) closed convex polytope.
+Let us think of these three models from ``within'' the affine sub-space of no-signalling and normalisation.
+Relative to this sub-space, the no-signalling models form a full (nonempty interior) closed convex polytope.
 The quantum models form a strictly smaller closed, convex, full set.
 The local-realist models form a strictly smaller still, closed, convex, full polytope.

-Slowly we have arrived at a rather simple picture, Figure 3.
+Slowly, we have arrived at a rather simple picture, Figure~\ref{fig3}.
 Imagine a square, with a circle inscribed in it, and with another smaller square inscribed within the circle.
 The outer square represents the boundary of the set of all no-signalling models.
 The circle is the boundary of the convex set of all quantum models.
 The square inscribed within the circle is the boundary of the set of all local-realist models.
 The picture is oversimplified.
 For instance, the vertices of the local-realist polytope are also extreme points of the quantum body and vertices of the no-signalling polytope.

-A generalised Bell inequality is simply a boundary hyperplane, or face, of the local-realist polytope, relative to the normalisation and no-signalling affine subspace, and excluding boundaries corresponding to the positivity constraints.
-I will call these interesting boundary hyperplanes ``non-trivial''.
-In the $2\times 2\times 2$ case, for which the affine subspace where all the action lies is 8 dimensional, the local-realist polytope has exactly 8 non-trivial boundary hyperplanes.
+A generalised Bell inequality is simply a boundary hyperplane, or face, of the local-realist polytope, relative to the normalisation and no-signalling affine sub-space, and excluding boundaries corresponding to the positivity constraints.
+I will call these interesting boundary hyperplanes ``nontrivial''.
+In the $2\times2\times2$ case, for which the affine sub-space where all the action lies is 8-dimensional, the local-realist polytope has exactly 8 nontrivial boundary hyperplanes.
 They correspond exactly to all possible CHSH inequalities (obtained by permuting outcomes, measurements and parties).
-Thus in the $2\times 2\times 2$ case, the Bell-CHSH inequality is indeed ``all there is''.
+Thus, in the $2\times 2\times2$ case, the Bell-CHSH inequality is indeed ``all there is''.

-When we increase $p$, $q$ or $r$, new Bell inequalities turn up, and moreover keep turning up (``new'' means not obtainable from ``old'' by omitting parties or measurements or grouping outcomes).
+When we increase $p$, $q$ or $r$, new Bell inequalities turn up, and moreover, keep turning up (``new'' means not obtainable from ``old'' by omitting parties or measurements or grouping outcomes).
 It seems a hopeless (and probably pointless) exercise to try to classify them.

-A natural question is whether every non-trivial generalised Bell inequality can actually be violated by quantum mechanics.
+A natural question is whether every nontrivial generalised Bell inequality can actually be violated by quantum mechanics.
 I posed this as an open question a long time ago, and for a long time the answer seemed probably be ``yes''.
-However a nice counter-example has recently been discovered, see \hyperref[almeidaetal10]{Almeida et al.\ (2010)}.
+However, a nice counter-example has recently been discovered; see \citet{almeidaetal10}.